Need To Know

 Pack your scuba certification for exploring the vertical ocean caves.
 Mobile phones don’t work here, so bring plenty of old-world entertainment.

 Float with the fish during your spa treatment.
 Plunked at the end of a long dock over the ocean, the spa sets its massage beds over glass floors so guests can look down at the kaleidoscopic swirls of ocean life during treatments.

 Welcome.
-Rollaway beds or baby cribs are available at no additional fee.
+Baby cribs are free, and rollaway beds are $195 per night.
 Babysitting can be arranged with hotel staff for $15 an hour.
 The restaurant has a children's menu.